Lumbar puncture (spinal tap)

 - The needle is removed, and the puncture site is covered with a bandage.

 The procedure usually lasts about 45 minutes.
-Your doctor may suggest lying down after the procedure.
+Your doctor or nurse may suggest lying down after the procedure.

 After the procedure